thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 #### Pull Up Delegate Method Into Base Class

 After the first step, each subclass implements a `submittable` method to build its parallel strategy class.
-The `score` score method in each subclass simply delegates to its submittable.
+The `score` method in each subclass simply delegates to its submittable.
 We can now pull the `score` method up into the base `Question` class, completely removing this concern from the subclasses.